 Adding Railing to a Stone Wall

 Bob came to us for a solution to this exact problem.
 He was looking for a railing solution that could be easily mounted to a curved stone wall.
-It was too costly and problematic for Bob to build one piece of railing that would curve down an 11 feet descending stone stair way.
-Aftering searching the web for a solution, Bob discovered Simplified Building.
-That's when we were able to offer Bob a simple and effortless solution to his dilema.
-Kee Access ADA Railing suited his purpose exactly and he was able to use adjustable elbows to create a railing that curved and fit to the contour of the winding rock wall that was accompanied by the stone stairs.
+It was too costly and problematic for Bob to build one piece of railing that would curve down 11 feet descending a stone stairway.
+After searching the web for a solution, Bob discovered Simplified Building.
+That's when we offered Bob a simple solution to his dilemma.
+Kee Access ADA Railing suited his purpose exactly.
+He was able to use adjustable elbows to create a railing that curved and fit to the contour of the winding rock wall that was accompanied by the stone stairs.

 If you're looking for a way to attach a railing to a stone wall just like Bob, here's how you can do it...